SlashUsrVin/CAKE-ConnMark/README.md

 ```markdown
 curl -fsSL "https://raw.githubusercontent.com/SlashUsrVin/CAKE-ConnMark/main/install.sh" | sh
 ```
-7. Script runs immediately after installation.

 ### __CONFIGURATION FILES:__
-This scrip comes with sample configurations for gaming and video streaming, which you’ll need to customize by adding your own device IPs (e.g., gaming PCs, smart TVs, Fire Sticks).
+This script comes with sample configurations for gaming and video streaming, which you’ll need to customize by adding your own device IPs (e.g., gaming PCs, smart TVs, Fire Sticks).
 Once configured, it tags traffic so latency-sensitive applications like online games or video playback are prioritized.
 1. You must modify the configuration files to reflect your device IPs on SRCIP lines here (also check example below): /jffs/scripts/cake-connmark/cfg
 2. You can create your own config files and place it in the same directory.